bazel-contrib/rules_nodejs/packages/concatjs/_README.md

 However at its core, concatjs requires a big tradeoff of a migration cost to buy-in, to get this incredible performance.
 The path of the JavaScript files is lost in the bundling process, so they must contain their module ID internally.

-Named AMD/UMD (non-anonymous require.js modules) and `goog.module` are the two JS module formats that are compatible with concatjs.
+[Named AMD/UMD modules](https://requirejs.org/docs/whyamd.html#namedmodules) and `goog.module` are the two JS module formats that are compatible with concatjs.
 Most packages do not ship with this format, so in order to use concatjs tooling, you have to shim your code and dependencies.
+See the [Compatibility](#compatibility) section below.

 This is at the core of how Google does JavaScript development.
 So Bazel rules that originated in Google's codebase have affordances for concatjs.
 For example `ts_library` produces named AMD modules in its "devmode" output, and `karma_web_test` expects to bundle inputs using concatjs.

+## Compatibility

+To make it easier to produce a UMD version of a third-party npm package, we automatically generate a target that uses Browserify to build one, using the `main` entry from the package's `package.json`.
+In most cases this will make the package loadable under concatjs.
+This target has a `__umd` suffix.
+For example, if your library is at `@npm//foo` then the UMD target is `@npm//foo:foo__umd`.

+An example where this fixes a users issue: <https://github.com/bazelbuild/rules_nodejs/issues/2317#issuecomment-735921318>

+In some cases, the generated UMD bundle is not sufficient, and in others it fails to build because it requires some special Browserify configuration.
+You can always write your own shim that grabs a symbol from a package you use, and exposes it in an AMD/require.js-compatible way.
+For example, even though RxJS ships with a UMD bundle, it contains multiple entry points and uses anonymous modules, not named modules.
+So our Angular/concatjs example has a `rxjs_shims.js` file that exposes some RxJS operators, then at <https://github.com/bazelbuild/rules_nodejs/blob/2.3.1/examples/angular/src/BUILD.bazel#L65-L71> this is combined in a `filegroup` with the `rxjs.umd.js` file.
+Now we use this filegroup target when depending on RxJS in a `concatjs_*` rule.

+Ultimately by using concatjs, you're signing up for at least a superficial understanding of these shims and may need to update them when you change your dependencies.

 ## Serving JS in development mode under Bazel